Filed Date: June 15, 2016

 On November 18, 2016, the defendant appealed the ruling to the Fifth Circuit because the defendant in Planned Parenthood of Gulf Coast, Inc. v.
 Gee had petitioned for a rehearing and later asked the U.S. Supreme Court to intervene.
 This case was stayed pending the resolution of Planned Parenthood Gulf Coast, Inc. v.
 Gee.
 Briefing resumed in the Fifth Circuit on January 11, 2019.

 Shortly after, on February 15, 2019, the parties filed a joint motion to stay the case again, this time pending the result of Planned Parenthood of Greater Texas v.
 Phillips.
 The stay was approved on February 20.
-As of April, 2020, this case is ongoing but stayed.
+Briefing ultimately resumed on April 27, 2021.

 Summary Authors